evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-More-on-Commands.md.txt

 The `super()` function refers to the parent of the current class and is commonly used to call same-named methods on the parent.
 ```
 `evennia.default_cmds` is a container that holds all of Evennia's default commands and cmdsets.
-In this module
-we can see that this was imported and then a new child class was made for each cmdset.
-Each class looks familiar
-(except the `key`, that's mainly used to easily identify the cmdset in listings).
-In each `at_cmdset_creation` all
-we do is call `super().at_cmdset_creation` which means that we call `at_cmdset_creation() on the _parent_ CmdSet.
+In this module we can see that this was imported and then a new child class was made for each cmdset.
+Each class looks familiar (except the `key`, that's mainly used to easily identify the cmdset in listings).
+In each `at_cmdset_creation` all we do is call `super().at_cmdset_creation` which means that we call `at_cmdset_creation() on the _parent_ CmdSet.
 This is what adds all the default commands to each CmdSet.

-To add even more Commands to a default cmdset, we can just add them below the `super()` line.
-Usefully, if we were to
-add a Command with the same `.key` as a default command, it would completely replace that original.
-So if you were
-to add a command with a key `look`, the original `look` command would be replaced by your own version.
+When the `DefaultCharacter` (or a child of it) is created, you'll find that the equivalence of  `self.cmdset.add("default_cmdsets.CharacterCmdSet, persistent=True")` gets called.
+This means that all new Characters get this cmdset.
+After adding more commands to it, you just need to reload to have all characters see it.

+- Characters (that is 'you' in the gameworld) has the `CharacterCmdSet`.
+- Accounts (the thing that represents your out-of-character existence on the server) has the `AccountCmdSet`
+- Sessions (representing one single client connection) has the `SessionCmdSet`
+- Before you log in (at the connection screen) your Session have access to the `UnloggedinCmdSet`.

 For now, let's add our own `hit` and `echo` commands to the `CharacterCmdSet`: